noahjb/novi_cd_test/instructions/branch2.md

           function mainController($scope, $http) {}

-  In `index.html`, we've defined the use of the `mainController`
+  In `index.html`, we need to define the use of the `mainController`.
+Not sure how to do this?
+You shoule see there is a <body> block in `index.html`, and just add code within the <body> to make it look like this:

           <body ng-controller="mainController">
             <div class="container">
             </div>
           </body>

-  - [ ] On the controller, define an object to store the form data.
+  - [ ] Now we go back to `main.js`.
+On the controller, define an object to store the form data.
 It will live on the $scope object.

           $scope.formData = {};

-  - [ ] In the HTML, let's create a form element that we'll use to enter new values into the todo list.
+  - [ ] In `index.html`, let's create a form element that we'll use to enter new values into the todo list.
 Within the `container` `div`, let's add a simple form element.
+You may need to format the code to make the structure clear.

           <div id="todo-form" class="row">
               <div class="col-sm-8 col-sm-offset-2 text-center">